 Cause the first thing I did was sat for a year and wrote 1500 pages of notes of the world and the cultures and the different clans and different animals and different biomes and so on.
 And had a lot of loose thematic stuff that ran through that but I didn't a concrete story.
 I wanted to approach it more like, "Guys we'e going to adapt a novel or series of novels."
 Because I felt that kind of detail, even if movies can’t ever be that detailed - it can be visually detailed, it can’t be that detailed in terms of character and culture.
 But you always get this tip of the iceberg kind of thing.
 You sense it's there off camera or in the past of the moment that you’re seeing.
 So I felt that was the way to do it.

-More about Avatar 2 (movie)
+More about Avatar 2: The Way of Water (movie)